fightforthefuture/old.fightforthefuture.org/site/_petitions/2016/Stop-SLAPPs.md

   We're sending an open letter to House Judiciary Committee Chairman Bob Goodlatte, demanding that he take up legislation to ban bogus SLAPP suits immediately.
 Can you add your name?
-twittertext:
-  'If you post a negative review of this website, you will get sued': null
+twittertext: 'If you post a negative review of this website, you will get sued'
 social_title: 'If you post a negative review of this website, you might get sued. '
 social_description: >-
   Companies and powerful individuals are using bogus “strategic lawsuits against